-Currently, the CHP utilizes three types of portable scales to weigh commercial motor vehicles (CMV).
+Currently, the CHP utilizes three types of portable scales to weigh CMV.
 The scales are used on CMVs when on public roadways and do not traverse permanent commercial enforcement facilities.
 These portable scales are used to enforce legal weights on CMVs which reduces the risk of overloaded CMVs and reduces roadway degradation.
 The portable scales are used by trained commercial enforcement officers and transported inside MRE trucks.
-The majority of these scales were purchased over 10 years ago and many have been repaired numerous times.
+The majority of these scales were purchased over ten years ago and many have been repaired numerous times.